-But it was just 10 minutes as opposed to DAYS of living hell.
+But it was just 10 minutes as opposed to days of what felt like a living hell.

-Here’s the realistic, hard truth that families members need to accept:
+Here’s the realistic, hard truth that family members need to recognize:

-BPD can sometimes be helped with medication.
-And medications can be helpful for the conditions that are combined with BPD (like Bipolar disorder, which you’ll recall my wife has also).
+BPD can sometimes be helped with medication, as it does for my wife.
+Medications can also be helpful for conditions that are combined with BPD (like Bipolar Disorder).

-Through a partnership with God and accepting His teachings first and working through all available treatment options, life gets much better.
+Through a partnership with God, accepting His teachings first, and working through all available treatment options, life gets much better.

-My future posts on this topic will get into how that works but we are here to testify that vast and dramatic improvements are possible and real.
+We are here to testify that vast improvements are possible.
 They happened for us.
 I believe we have a happy marriage.
 It’s still very stressful for both of us at times but it is happy and we feel a lot of love and peace.

-The really, really AWFUL things don’t happen at all anymore and what I described above was just a minor speedbump compared to what it was like before we got serious about following Jesus Christ and serious about seeking treatment.
+The really, really awful things happen only rarely, and what I described above was just a minor speedbump compared to what it was like before we got serious about following Jesus Christ and seeking professional treatment.

 Resources and Treatment for BPD